 Do I need to complete a tax return?

-This section looks at what a tax return is and whether or not you need to complete a tax return.
+This page looks at what a tax return is and whether or not you need to complete a tax return.

 If you are in Self Assessment, you must complete a tax return (SA100) each year, on which you need to show your income and capital gains, and claim allowances and reliefs.
 We explain how this might apply to you.

 Self Assessment is not a tax – it is a way of paying tax.

 The idea of Self Assessment is that you are responsible for completing a tax return each year if you need to, and for paying any tax due for that tax year.
 It is your responsibility to tell HM Revenue & Customs (HMRC) if you think you need to complete a tax return.

 If you complete a Self Assessment tax return, you include all your taxable income, and any capital gains.
 You also claim any tax allowances or reliefs that you are entitled to on the tax return.

 You send the form to HMRC either on paper or online.
 The information on the tax return is used to calculate your tax liability.
 This process is called Self Assessment.